crooy/About/doelen2022.md

 -----------
 - [x] keep things simple
 - [ ] always have a pet coding project to overengineeer
-- [ ] Keep helping volt
+- [/] Keep helping volt

 Health:
 -----------
-- [ ] only drink beer during weekends/holidays, or on special occasions
+- [/] only drink beer during weekends/holidays, or on special occasions
-- [ ] eat meatless at least 2 days a week
+- [x] eat meatless at least 2 days a week

 --
 - [ ] means task not done